I've been asked how it is that I maintain my identity – how it is I keep MS from defining who I am.

 Earlier in my disease progression, MS was a minor player in my life.
 It was an afterthought, an asterisk, a postscript.
 It rendered my identity a bit more interesting than it otherwise would've been, but that was all.

 As the disease began to have a profound effect on my daily activities such as walking and using my hands, it became more and more difficult to keep MS from shaping my personal identity.
 So I didn't fight it.
 I embraced it.

 I am a husband with MS, a friend with MS, a brother and a father with MS. I am a blogger with MS. Note that MS doesn't supplant my identity; it enriches it.
 Don't get me wrong.
 I'm not saying that having MS is a good thing.
 It absolutely sucks.
 But embracing the fact that I have MS doesn't.

 Granted, for some people with MS it may be important to keep the disease out of your public identity, often for reasons having to do with career preservation.
 I get that.
 The only advice I have for you, if you need any, is this.
-Be passionate about what you do.
-But when MS needs a chunk of your time- whether for doctors’ appointments or naps- give it what it demands, then return to your primary interests without apology or guilt.
-I did that for quite a few years, and I think I was largely successful.
+When MS needs a chunk of your time – whether for doctors’ appointments or naps – give it what it demands, then return to your other interests without apology or guilt.
+I did that for quite a few years, and I was largely successful.

 I'd like to think that people I'm interacting with, at least for brief periods of time, can also forget about the disease.
 But to imagine that it's ever far removed from who I am would be an act of denial.

 Please consider the notion that accepting these changes to your identity does not represent failure or defeat.
 It may simply be the best way to deal with a new reality.

 I'm now that guy with MS, and being identified as such is not a bad thing.
 It's just a thing.